nus-cs2103-AY2021S2/tp/docs/team/donavanty.md

   * Highlights: The help guide features 3 main sections: A succint list of commands, all options for Food categories, and for School Location categories.
 The information provided is presented neatly, and a url to the full user guide is provided to users for users to get the complete guide.

+* **User & Developer Guides (UG & DG)**: Documented down multiple sections of the UG & DG, and touched-up the whole UG & DG during finalisation for submission.
+  * Highlights: UG: Documented User Interface rationale; neatened the syntax and presentation of all features.
+  DG: Furnished `Ui` Class diagram; furnished activity and sequence diagrams for `edit` and `help` commands/features;
+  summarised all challenges and design rationales on behalf of the team for the TP: The Food Diary;
+  cleaned up the entire DG for final submission.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s2.github.io/tp-dashboard/?search=donavan&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-02-19)